raelovejoy/raelovejoy/README.md

 👋 Hi.
-I like to expiriment with tech.
+I like to expiriment with tech and media.
 I'm also at [Codeburg](https://codeberg.org/rae).

 <!---
 raelovejoy/raelovejoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.